Azure/AtUniverse/README.md

 ## Fork the AtUniverse repository

 1. If you aren't already signed into GitHub, click **Sign in** at the top-right of this page.
+Enter your credentials to sign in.
 1. Fork this repository by clicking **Fork** at the top-right of this page.
 1. Choose to fork the repository in your personal GitHub account.
 GitHub will fork the repository and navigate to it in your account.